oneeve8/kobble-data/content/markdown.md

 Block quote = > before the quote, example:

 > An eye for an eye only ends up making the whole world blind.
-This is how the second line would look
+This is how the second line would look, it indents with the first line.

->>> you can
+>>> you can indent as much as you want to

 Inline link =[visit link] www.link.com